Your Gen-X sisters are here🤘

 What do non-paid subscribers get?

-The weekly TueDo List of pop-culture picks and stories, however, you won’t be able to access the community.
+The weekly TueDo List of pop-culture picks and stories, and the Gen-X tailored Weekend Watch List.

 A little backstory…